Foresight knowledge management tool

 Systematically and collaboratively

-The tool serves as the basis for exploratory discussions through a series of sense-making sessions.
-These discussions explore the interaction between future-shaping trends by employing systems-thinking.
-This is done in an interactive manner in the form of focus groups, workshops, seminars, and conferences.
+This is done through interactive and participatory events such as focus groups, workshops, seminars and conferences..
 The participation of policy-makers, external experts and foresight practitioners identified through partnerships with national and international foresight entities is key to maximise the uptake of the tool and the process.